FBI adds fugitive Eugene Palmer, wanted in 2012 murder, to most-wanted list

 Palmer's two sons, John and Clarence, could not be reached for interviews.

-The family previously told the Journal News that Palmer acted out of character and snapped that morning, suggesting the alleged murder was not planned in advance.
-They told the newspaper Palmer fled the scene in his slippers, leaving his breakfast uneaten on his kitchen table.
+The family has previously said that Palmer -- a severe diabetic -- likely died in the woods of Harriman State Park.
+His sons told a local newspaper that Palmer acted out of character and snapped that morning, suggesting the alleged murder was not planned in advance.
+They claimed Palmer fled the scene in his slippers, leaving his breakfast uneaten on his kitchen table.

-"If the police didn't botch the hunt in the beginning, my father's remains would be where they belong," Clarence Palmer told the newspaper in 2013.
+"If the police didn't botch the hunt in the beginning, my father's remains would be where they belong," Clarence Palmer told the Journal News in 2013.
 "They were afraid of going into the woods; afraid of a man with a shotgun, supposedly.
 If he wanted to be found, he would have finished himself off here.
 He went into the woods.
 I think he fell into a diabetic coma."

-Lutz and his team have always been dubious of such a claim.
+Authorities have always been dubious of such a claim.

 "I don't know how you'd know what somebody was wearing unless you were actually looking at them," Lutz said.
 "He waited for his grandchildren to get on the bus before executing their mother.
 That's pretty cold-blooded."